viamrobotics/docs/docs/components/servo.md

 {{% alert title="Note" color="note" %}}

 Instead of powering the servo with a separate power supply, you may choose to power it using the 5V and ground pins on the board.
-This can work, as long as the servo is not under any significant load.
+This can work as long as the servo is not under any significant load.
 Keep in mind that if the servo draws too much power, it can cause the board to temporarily lose power.

 {{% /alert %}}